DR Congo health minister resigns after president moves mandate for Ebola outbreak to team of experts

 The president transferred responsibility for the response to a group of experts to ensure a coordinated response to the outbreak.

+A committee of experts to the World Health Organisation had recommended in May to vaccinate lower risk populations with "candidate" vaccines such as a new Johnson & Johnson vaccine.

+Ilunga added that this was a "public health crisis" in an environment "characterised by problems of security, development and health system shortages" but that it was not a "humanitarian crisis".

-"It is essential that the government demonstrate leadership and coherence in strategic dialogue with partners and options related to the response," Dr Ilunga wrote in his resignation letter, which he posted on Twitter.
+"Given the different challenges linked to this epidemic, it is essential that the government demonstrate leadership and coherence in strategic dialogue with partners and options related to the response," Dr Ilunga wrote in his resignation letter.